 Juvenile Dolly Varden were retained in 2001 and 2004 for whole body element concentration (cadmium, lead, selenium, zinc, and mercury).
-These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks during the same time frame (Figure 56).
-The cadmium and lead concentrations were higher in Mainstem Red Dog Creek (Figure 56).

-The selenium concentrations in whole body Dolly Varden were similar, with the exception of fish from Mainstem Red Dog Creek in 2001 which had higher concentrations (Figure 56).
-Zinc concentrations were highest in fish from Grayling Junior Creek in 2001, but similar among fish from the three creeks for the remaining samples (Figure 56).
-Mercury concentrations were similar from all three creeks with concentrations near the detection limit (Figure 56).
+These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks during the same time frame (Figure 55).
+The cadmium and lead concentrations were higher in Mainstem Red Dog Creek.
+The selenium concentrations in whole body Dolly Varden were similar, with the exception of fish from Mainstem Red Dog Creek in 2001, which had higher concentrations.
+Zinc concentrations were highest in fish from Grayling Junior Creek in 2001, but similar among fish from the three creeks for the remaining samples.
+Mercury concentrations were similar from all three creeks with concentrations near the detection limit.

-Figure 56.
+Figure 55.
 Average dry weight whole body element concentrations (± 1SD) in juvenile Dolly Varden collected from Grayling Junior, Anxiety Ridge, and Mainstem Red Dog (MSRD) creeks, note that samples were not tested for mercury in 2001.
+Fish catches in 2001 in Anxiety Ridge Creek were very low, and no fish in the appropriate size range for element analysis were captured.